-The Group leases various offices, cell sites, warehouses, ducts, retail stores and equipment.
-Rental contracts are typically for fixed periods of 5-10 years but may have extension options.
+The Group leases various offices, cell sites, warehouses, Cash and bank balances at the end of the financial period ducts, retail stores and equipment.
+Rental contracts are as shown in the consolidated statement of cash flows are typically for fixed periods of 5-10 years but may have as follows: extension options.